ldelouw/rh-satellite-ansible-playbook/README.md

 * Anything that has to do with Puppet, as Puppet ist depricated in Satellite 6

 For the sake of lazyness
-* Using more than on Organisations, if you are using more than one Org, please use multiple vars.yml files per Org.
+* Using more than one Organisation.
+If you are using more than one Org, please use multiple vars.yml files per Org.

 To be done